-- 38. Taken together, these tests reveal not only a troubling pattern of discriminatory conduct, but a formalized, discriminatory policy: in defiance of the explicit requirements of state and federal law, Defendant steadfastly refuses to grant, or even to consider, any requests for reasonable modifications to building plans-no matter how reasonable or necessary those modifications may be.
-This blanket approach is contrary to the legal framework that applies to these requests, which requires individualized consideration. - 39.
-This investigation also revealed that Defendant has a policy of not allowing buyers to close on their homes until the home has been built to a certain stage.
+- 38. This investigation also revealed that Bella Vista has a policy of not allowing buyers to close on their homes until the home has been built to a certain stage.
 This policy causes an adverse impact on homebuyers with disabilities because they cannot change the grading during the construction process in order to incorporate accessible routes into and around the home or modify the building frame to incorporate necessary accessibility features.
 Consequently, this policy causes higher retrofitting costs for homebuyers with disabilities needing accessibility-related modifications that could have been made during the construction of the home.

-Defendant's policy thus has an adverse disparate impact on people with disabilities by disproportionately denying people with disabilities an equal opportunity to obtain accessible housing.
-These policies and practices are not justified by any legitimate business need or necessity and cause injury to Plaintiffs and others. - 40.
-Based on its findings through the tests and other investigation, FHCST engaged in an education and outreach campaign to help ensure that prospective and current residents in Defendant's communities were aware of the requirements for reasonable accommodations and modifications in the context of new home construction.
-FHCST also reached out to Defendant's staff to ensure that they were aware of the relevant fair housing requirements.
+Bella Vista's policy thus has an adverse disparate impact on people with disabilities by disproportionately denying people with disabilities an equal opportunity to obtain accessible housing.
+These policies and practices are not justified by any legitimate business need or necessity and cause injury to Plaintiff and others. - 39.
+Bella Vista's conduct forced FHCST to engage in an education and outreach campaign to help ensure that prospective and current residents in Bella Vista's communities were aware of the requirements for reasonable accommodations and modifications in the context of new home construction.
+FHCST also reached out to Bella Vista's staff to ensure that they were aware of the relevant fair housing requirements. - 40.
+FHCST filed a complaint with HUD on September 26, 2022, challenging Bella Vista's discriminatory conduct.
+HUD referred the matter to the Texas Workforce Commission, which investigates fair housing complaints under state law.
+On July 5, 2023, the Texas Workforce Commission discontinued investigation of the complaint.